AdobeDocs/experience-platform.en/help/sources/connectors/marketing-automation/customerio-webhook.md

 ## Connecting [!DNL Customer.io] to Platform {#connect-to-platform}

 You can use the [!DNL HTTP API] source connector to stream your data to Platform.
-The [!DNL HTTP API] source is supported by [!DNL Data Prep] functions, allowing you to map any non XDM-compliant data to an XDM-compliant dataset.
+The [!DNL Customer.io] source is supported by [!DNL Data Prep] functions, allowing you to map any non XDM-compliant data to an XDM-compliant dataset.

 The documentation below provides information on how to create a [!DNL Customer.io] streaming connector to connect with [!DNL Platform] using APIs or the user interface: